SANTA CRUZ COUNTY BAR ASSOCIATION

 Delegation of Authority

-Section 4.09.
+Section 4.10.
 The Board may appoint an Executive Director to manage the Association’s activities and any other personnel including corporate counsel, as it deems necessary to properly carry out the Association’s functions.
 Such personnel need not be members.
-Any personnel serves at the pleasure of the Board and receives the compensation that the Board determines.
-The personnel will manage the Association’s activities and affairs and exercise its corporate powers under the Board’s ultimate direction.
+The Executive Director serves at the pleasure of the Board and receives the compensation that the Board determines.
+The personnel will manage the Association’s activities and affairs and exercise its corporate powers under the management and supervision of the Executive Director.

 Removal of Directors